 Farah was standing, but looked dazed when we arrived.
 Very stiff - her stride in the rear short & choppy.
 She was shivering in the wind, I was so thankful that we had her blanket in the truck!
 We started walking her - more for our benefit than hers.
 She pooed a nice pile - that was good to see!
 She became more alert, her eyes brightened as the sun set...

 There was an inside stall open, Farah had stopped shivering.
-She was given Banamine & was much more comfortable by the time we left.
+Dr. Black too, thought she was having a reaction to the adjuvant.
+By the time he left, Farah looked much more comfortable.
 I think we were home maybe an hour - when we both had to go back to check on her.
 She looked so much better - we watched as she took a nice long drink of water.
 Sweet relief!

 We drove out again - first thing this morning & seeing her head over the stall door was as good as it gets!
 The swelling at the injection site was completely gone.
 Temperatures had warmed back up, we removed her blanket, gave her carrots & put her back into her stall.
 She busily began eating the wet beet pulp we'd brought & her hay.
 Dr. Black called to follow-up; saying that her blood work came back normal.
 We'll be watching her closely for the next few days.
 I've very thankful that he was right there to take care of her!